-Reflect on what the key qualities of a doctor are and examples in which you have seen a clinician display these traits, or in some cases, not display these traits.
-This will help you when it comes to preparing examples for interview, or even your personal statement!
+Reflect on what the key qualities of a Doctor are and examples in which you have seen a clinician display these traits, or in some cases, not display these traits.
+This will help you when it comes to preparing examples for an interview, or even your Personal Statement!

 Some of these key qualities/skills include: